The State of Wisconsin requires that all GED students meet the following requirements:

 - You will be asked to securely store all of your personal materials (cell phones, wallets/money, watches, hats, coats, food/drinks, etc) using one of the on-site lockers.
 You will not be able to access your materials during the exam.
 You will be asked to empty your pockets and pull up your sleeves and pant legs.
 You will be allowed to take locker key into the testing room with you.

-- You will be provided with one note board and pen.
+- You will be provided with three note boards and a pen.

 - The only thing allowed in the testing room will be your photo ID, note board and pen and locker key.